How to Make a Freedom of Information Act

 A FOIA request for a copy of U.S. Securities & Exchange Commission (SEC) records can be made by any individual, private organization, or public organization, other than another Federal agency.
 The request must: (1) be in writing, (2) specifically cite the Freedom of Information Act, (3) reasonably describe the records sought (by name, date, and subject matter), and (4) indicate a willingness to pay fees, (specify the amount they are willing to pay) or ask for a fee waiver.
 Use our online form, fax (202-772-9337), or mail (100 F Street NE, Mail Stop 2736, Washington, DC 20549).
 Be sure to state your name, address, and telephone number on your request.
 You need not say why you want the records.
 Please limit a request to one subject.
 If records are required on more than one subject, i.e., a company or individual, please submit a request for each subject.
 If a request contains multiple subjects, it will be divided into multiple requests.

-By law, we have 20 business days from the date the FOIA Office receives your request to respond.
+By law, we have 20 business days from the date the Office of FOIA Services receives your request to respond.
 Under unusual circumstances, an extension of time may be required.

 You may request expedited processing if you demonstrate a compelling need for the information.
 "Compelling need" means: (1) that a failure to obtain requested records on an expedited basis could reasonably be expected to pose an imminent threat to an individual's life or physical safety; or (2) if the requester is primarily engaged in disseminating information, then there must be an urgency to inform the public about actual or alleged federal government activity.
 You must show a compelling need by a statement certified by you as true and correct to the best of your knowledge and belief.

 FOIA Staff will inform you whether we will expedite your request within 10 days from the date of your request for expedited processing.
 If your request is denied, you will be provided appeal rights to the SEC's Office of the General Counsel.